Peeragogy/Peeragogy.github.io/wrapper.md

 ### Solution

-A project contributor can summarizes what has happened recently in the project, making progress comprehensible to participants who have not been following all of the details.[^1] If they are kept up to date, a project’s [landing
+A project contributor can summarize what has happened recently in the project, making progress comprehensible to participants who have not been following all of the details.[^1] If they are kept up to date, a project’s [landing